“The end.”

 2. Line editing

 The line editor is the person who goes through your book line by line, just as the name suggestions.
-It’s the most detailed book editing service you can get.
+Thus, line editing is one of the most intensive editing services available, focused on prose-level craft at the sentence and paragraph level.

 Naturally, you can’t skip through developmental editing to get to this step.
 You need to have gone through the big-picture editing before a line editor is brought in to go over your manuscript.